Thecodemaster-raghav/oneBancAssignment/README.md

 * Amounts shown in the transaction list items are pretty formatted according to the Indian format.
 For example, 135600 will show up as 1,35,600

-##### What I had aimed for, but could not finish:
-* Auto-load more items when the list is scrolled to bottom.
-I wanted to create this manually instead of relying on a library.
-But it's also pretty easy to do so.
-Simply register a scroll listener and auto-load items when the end is reached.

-* Unit tests.
-However, since MVP was followed, doing automated unit would have been pretty easy.

 * Transaction details

 * All transactions with a specific user